History of Tropical Storms & Hurricanes at FSU

 What is the history of tropical cyclones affecting Florida State University Main Campus in Tallahassee?

-The most recent hurricane (not including tropical storms) to directly impact the Tallahassee area was Hurricane Hermine on September 1-2, 2016.
-The previous "hurricane of reference" that many people associate with is Hurricane Kate in 1985.
-Additionally, the region has been hit by many hurricanes over the last 170+ years, including three major (Category 3 or stronger) hurricanes.
-Even hurricanes that make landfall in places such as Pensacola, 175 miles from Tallahassee, can be felt here (e.g. Dennis '05, Ivan '04.
-Opal '95).
+The most recent hurricane (not including tropical storms) to directly impact the Tallahassee area was Hurricane Michael on October 10-11, 2018.
+The previous "hurricane of reference" that many people associate with is Hurricane Hermine in 2016.
+Additionally, the region has been hit by many hurricanes over the last 170+ years, including four major (Category 3 or stronger) hurricanes.
+Even hurricanes that make landfall in places such as Pensacola, Panama City, among other places, can be felt here (e.g. Dennis '05, Ivan '04, Opal '95, Michael '18).

-Statistically, hurricanes directly impact Tallahassee on average once every eight years (21 hurricanes in the last 171 years).
-However, we know from historical hurricane climatology that the frequency of storms comes in multi-decadal cycles where there will be long stretches between active periods of numerous storms.
+Statistically, hurricanes directly impact Tallahassee on average once every eight years (22 hurricanes in the last 171 years).
+However, we know from historical hurricane climatology that the frequency of storms comes in multi-decade cycles where there will be long stretches between active periods of numerous storms.

 Tropical storms conditions are much more common than hurricanes conditions for our part of the state.
 Tropical storms strike on average once every 3.5 years (50 tropical storms in 171 years).
 The last tropical storm to directly impact Florida State University was Tropical Storm Debby in 2012.

 The table below summarizes the tropical cyclone activity to have been felt on the Main Campus of Florida State University since Hurricane Kate in 1985, plus a few extra historical hurricanes.